Shreveport Regional Airport: Facilities and aircraft

 Shreveport Regional Airport covers an area of 1,625 acre at an elevation of 258 feet (79 m) above mean sea level.
 It has two asphalt paved runways: 14/32 is 8,348 by 200 feet (2,544 x 61 m) and 6/24 is 7,002 by 150 feet (2,134 × 46 m).
 The airport is located off Hollywood Avenue with access to Interstate 20.
 Shreveport Public Works Commissioner H. Lane Mitchell was a major figure in campaigning to have the airport located on Hollywood Ave.

 In 2009, the airport opened a $30 million cargo terminal, which serves as an anchor for the Aero Park Industrial Park.
 Cargo tenants include United Parcel Service, FedEx, Integrated Airline Solutions, USA Jet, and Empire Airlines.

 In 2018, the TSA security checkpoint was consolidated into a single location, allowing passengers to visit both concourses without having to go through screening.
 The airport is also an alternate destination for American Airlines flights that cannot land at Dallas-Fort Worth Int'l and United Airlines that cannot land at Houston Intercontinental Airport due to bad weather.
 In June 2017, regional feeder ExpressJet Airlines closed their Shreveport-based Embraer regional jet aircraft maintenance hangar.

 In 2018, Western Global Airlines created a consolidated maintenance center at Shreveport Regional to serve its growing fleet of 16 Boeing 747 and McDonnell-Douglas MD-11 aircraft.
 The airline moved into the former Expressjet facilities.
 The airline cited Shreveport's central location as the reason for the airport being selected.
 The facility took in its first Boeing 747 on August 17, 2018.

 In 2024, new restaurants and retail option began opening.
 Former local favorite Mexican restaurant Tacomania Cantina and national brand Coffee Bean & Tea Leaf opened in the TSA Checkpoint Atrium.
 Notini's Italian and a smaller Coffee Bean & Tea Leaf location opened on Concourse B across from Gate 5.
-A Great Raft Brew Pub location and another small Coffee Bean & Tea Leaf location will open in 2025 on Concourse C across from Gate 3.
+A Great Raft Tap Room and a Coffee Bean & Tea Leaf location are located on Concourse C across from Gate 3.
 A new retail store, the 318 Forum Travel Shop, opened in the TSA Checkpoint Atrium, and features Louisiana themed gift items, snacks, drinks, and grab-and-go food options.

-Shreveport Regional Airport was named the "2009 Louisiana Airport of the Year."
-This was Shreveport's third time winning this award.